 The University of Arizona College of Medicine offers a three-year Gastroenterology fellowship program (clinical track) combining clinical training, education and research opportunities at (UAHN) The University of Arizona Health Network-University Campus, Tucson VA Medical Center and the UAHN-South Campus.
 The Gastroenterology Fellowship program is fully accredited (most recently for 5 years) by the ACGME.
 Number of fellows: 2-3 per year.

 All fellows rotate through continuity clinics, one half-day per week with an attending for periods of six months, leading to one-on-one instruction in six different areas of digestive disorders.
 Fellows attend additional clinics during Hepatology months and at the VA.
 There are three State of the Art endoscopy centers that perform basic and advanced procedures.
 First year fellows are provided endoscopy rotations free from inpatient consultation duties.
 Established metrics are used for monitoring progress and determining competence in endoscopic skills.
 Instruction is also provided in esophageal and anorectal motility, capsule endoscopy, as well as pH and impedance studies.
 Opportunities exist for more focused training in a fellow’s specific area of interest during the third year of the fellowship, including clinical research and advanced endoscopy.
 Web based interactive learning is used throughout the fellowship, with monitoring of progress.
 All fellows perform QA/QI and Systems – based projects.
-Fellows are expected to identify a research project and mentor in the first year, are given three to four contiguous months to perform the research in the second year and are expected to complete, present and publish their work in the final year.
-In addition, fellows can choose to study for a Certificate in Public Health or Translational Research through the College of Public Health at the University of Arizona.
+Fellows are expected to identify a research project and mentor in the first year, are given time to perform the research in the second year and are expected to complete, present and publish their work in the final year.
+In addition, fellows are encouraged to study for a Certificate in Public Health or Translational Research through the College of Public Health at the University of Arizona.

 Fellows participate in conferences within the division of GI as well as multi-disciplinary conferences: